 She suffered from a significant abdominal wall separation with her first child, which made her look six months pregnant a year after giving birth.

-I was impressed Amanda was reaching out to set up a fitness and nutrition plan while she was still pregnant.
+I was impressed Jane was reaching out to set up a fitness and nutrition plan while she was still pregnant.

-For two years, Amanda endured the side effects of her first pregnancy—weak core muscles, lower back pain, feeling tired and achy, and unhappy with her body.
+For two years, Jane endured the side effects of her first pregnancy—weak core muscles, lower back pain, feeling tired and achy, and unhappy with her body.

-Amanda was active during her first pregnancy and returned to yoga in between and did not exercise during her second pregnancy due to demands at work…and just not knowing what exercises she should do.
+Jane was active during her first pregnancy and returned to yoga after giving birth.
+But she did not exercise during her second pregnancy due to demands at work and lack of knowledge about what exercises she should do.

-As soon as Amanda completed her Postnatal Recovery course, she registered for AMC’s 60-Days of YOU!
-Fitness & Nutrition program.
-Here she made nutrition and self-care a priority, and with the combination of exercise, lost 11 pounds in 60 days.
+As soon as Jane completed her Postnatal Recovery course, she registered for AMC’s Fitness & Nutrition program.
+Once she made nutrition and self-care a priority, along with regular exercise, she was able to lose 11 pounds in 60 days.